There are more than 240 different Dandelions. They are divided up into 9 sections, which may flower at differing times.

 A close relative of Dandelion,

-Russian Dandelion (Taraxacum kok-saghyz) aka Rubber Root, which is a yellow dandelion not native to the UK, used to be harvested during the second World War for the milky latex it produces, which can be used as a substitute for rubber latex.
+Russian Dandelion (Taraxacum kok-saghyz) aka Rubber Root (which is a yellow dandelion not native to the UK) and which once used to be harvested during the second World War for the milky latex it produces.
+This latex can be used as a substitute for rubber latex which was scarce during the war.
 But as the milky latex seeps out from the stems, it is quick to polymerize into a much more viscous substance, so it had to be used quickly.
-It has now been genetically modified so that the enzyme responsible for the rapid polymerisation is switched off, and it now produces up to five times more latex.
+It has now been genetically modified so that the enzyme responsible for the rapid polymerisation is switched off, and it also now produces up to five times more latex.
 The latex is hoped to be used to replace rubber latex from trees, which are succumbing to a fungal infection in many parts of the world where rubber trees are harvested for their latex.
-The plant also produces a diabetic-safe sugar called Inulin which can also be harvested.
+This plant also produces a diabetic-safe sugar called Inulin which can also be harvested.

 Dandelion contains the allergen Taraxinic Acid, another Sesquiterpene Lactone, which may have application in the treatment of leukaemia.
 Dandelions have been known to cause allergic reactions and contact dermatitis due to this toxic component.